 There are quite a few retirement housing schemes in Chelmsford that you can buy on a leasehold basis.

 If you don’t have enough savings to buy a property outright, you can buy through a government shared ownership or Help to Buy scheme.
-You can find out more about shared ownership scheme.

 Independent living (extra care housing)